DOC COLOUR’S ZOP ZOO CARD GAME

 OCEAN / BIRD / INSECT / SEMI-AQUATIC / HORNS / REPTILE / ARACHNID / MYTHICAL

-When you pick a Side Bonus card from the draw pile, check the top of your cards to see if any of them match (list) that same specified animal category.
-If any do, TAKE the Side Bonus Card and place it to the side of your starting cards to be added to your score at the end of the round - draw again.
-If you can’t match it, discard it.
-If you take a Side Bonus Card from the discard pile, your turn automatically ends after you place it to the side of your starting cards.
+When you draw a Side Bonus card from the draw pile, check the top of your cards to see if any of them match that same specified animal category.
+If any do, TAKE the Side Bonus Card and place it off to the side of your starting cards to be added to your score at the end of the round - draw again.

 EVEN IF YOU LOSE THE ROUND…